nukeem/string-2-html/README.md

 div#id.class-name[style=display:block]
 ```

-Check the source of this page for more
+Check the demo for more.